UTSI Faculty Assembly Bylaws

 Revised December 4, 1996

-The Assembly shall consist of all full-time Faculty of The Institute who hold the rank of Assistant Professor or higher and certain Adjunct Faculty or staff with qualification commensurate for Adjunct appointment.
-The Adjunct Faculty shall be full-time Institute professional staff members who are actively involved in the Academic Programs of The Institute.
-The Faculty Affairs Committee shall recommend such Adjunct Faculty and staff to the Assembly.
+The Assembly shall consist of all full-time Faculty of The Institute who hold the rank of Assistant Professor or higher and certain Adjunct Faculty.
+These Adjunct Faculty shall be full- time Institute professional staff who are actively involved in the Academic Programs of The Institute.
+The Faculty Affairs Committee shall recommend such Adjunct Faculty to the Assembly.
 The Assembly shall act upon these recommendations.
-In addition, there shall be an Ex-officio Administrative Members: the Vice President of The Institute; the Dean for Academic Affairs and the Dean for Research and Development.
+In addition, there shall be Ex- officio Administrative Members: the Vice President of The Institute; the Dean for Academic Affairs and the Dean for Research and Development.
 The Dean for Admissions and Student Affairs and the Director of Administration and Finance shall be Advisory Members.
 The Student Affairs Committee shall appoint a non-voting Student Member who may attend Assembly Meetings at the discretion of the President.
-All but Student Members shall be empowered to vote at any scheduled Regular Meeting of the Assembly.
+All but Advisory and Student Members shall be empowered to vote at any scheduled Regular Meeting of the Assembly.

 The Assembly shall be constituted to reflect the unique nature of The Institute as indicated by: its responsibility for only graduate-level education; its unusually strong emphasis on research; its location remote from the Knoxville Campus and its independent budgetary status within The State-wide University System.

-The responsibilities of the Faculty Assembly in the governance of The Institute are important and are in accordance with the University of Tennessee Faculty Senate Bylaws as revised on February 18, 2014.
+The responsibilities of the Faculty Assembly in the governance of The Institute are important and varied.
+These are organized and effected by the Faculty Assembly so as to:

 - Recommend and encourage policies that promote a research environment in which faculty, staff and students can be productive and can develop professionally.